markgodiy/labrobot/notes/README.md

 TODO: Add Bill of Materials (BOM) for the LabRobot project.

+## 2025-07-27
+- 23 days later
+- finally 3D printed the base and lidar + camera mount
+- did a lot of learning about basic wiring and electronics; rewired things a few times
+- using a Pico + micropython to control the motors and (read the encoders)
+- got the Slamtec C1 LIDAR working with ROS 2 Jazzy

 ## 2025-07-04
 - Restarting project, targeting ROS2 Jazzy LTS and Gazebo Harmonic LTS.
 - Jazzy Jalisco (May 2024 - May 2029)